The Stranglers Hugh Cornwell prepares for Carlisle gig

-ONE of the UK's finest song-writing talents is set to visit Carlisle later this year.
+ONE of the UK's finest song-writing talents is set to visit Carlisle next month.

 As the original guitarist, singer and main songwriter in The Stranglers, Hugh has acquired wide spread success and admiration over the years.